 No. If the customer needs to deviate from the RWA scope after the fiscal year in which the RWA was accepted has expired, then PBS must ask for a new RWA.

 Customers may only amend for new scope in the same fiscal year as when the original RWA was accepted.
 Otherwise a new RWA is required.

 If there is a change needed to the scope or requirements accepted as part of the original RWA, the customer should work with the PBS project manager to define the change in requirements to determine next steps.
 The project manager will provide either a revised or new SCE to reflect the changes or additions, and the customer must submit either a new RWA or an amended RWA in eRETA, depending upon whether or not the changes were within the scope of the original RWA or not and whether the customer agency's funds from the original RWA remain available or have expired.

 It is advised that scope changes be related to original program/scope, especially if obligations to a contractor have occurred.
 If the scope changes are completely outside of the original scope, then PBS should close the project, return the funds to the customer, and ask for a new RWA.
 This is a matter of keeping our RWA projects clear and free from confusion.

 Yes, because the RWA would have to be amended or a new one provided and would require a new signature certifying the bona fide need and funding availability.

-This depends on the variables surrounding the project; regional resource availability, project complexity, customer requirements status, etc. GSA regions follow an intake process that aims to manage the intake timeline to within 15 business days of receipt of a fully executable RWA.
-GSA encourages customers to engage in open and continuous communication with RWA Managers to ensure timely responses.
-The RWA Managers Map can be found on gsa.gov/rwa.
+This depends on the variables surrounding the project; regional resource availability, project complexity, etc. Once a fully executable RWA is received (RWA is fully funded and the customer clicks the "send to GSA button in eRETA"), GSA aims to route RWAs for signature within 15 business days.
+GSA encourages customers to engage in continuous and open communication with RWA Managers to ensure timely responses.

 Yes, schedules are required and procurement activities and milestones must be shown if the procurement is anticipated more than 90 days beyond the acceptance of the RWA.